 Mitigation: If the water is shut off to the home, the urgency of this problem drops dramatically.
 If you have an excellent shut-off valve for the whole house, you can shut that off as soon as possible to stop water damage.
 If you do not have a reliable or accessible whole-home shut-off valve, you can shut the water off at the water meter following these instructions.
 Call the city utilities emergency line or the fire department if everything fails.
 They can come out and shut the water off to the entire property until a plumber can be contacted for a proper repair.

 Gas Leaks And Smells

 Plumbers in Texas are licensed and trained to repair and fix gas leaks for homeowners.
-If you have evidence of an sudden and significant gas leak, your first action isn’t to call an emergency plumber.
-Instead, leave the home immediately, call 911, then call your gas utility provider when outside to shut off the natural gas supply.
+If you have evidence of a sudden and significant gas leak, your first action isn’t to call an emergency plumber.
+Instead, leave the home immediately, call 911, and then call your gas utility provider when outside to shut off the natural gas supply.
 After this step, you can schedule an appointment for a gas leak inspection and repair with a plumber.

-Why Hiring an Emergency Plumber is a Mistake
+Potential Downsides to Hiring an Emergency Plumber

 Moreover, Legacy Plumbing has been hired many times to fix past repairs of other plumbers.
 Few people can perform their best work at 3 am, mistakes are more likely to happen by hiring an emergency plumber.